cloud-design-patterns-journey/docs/docs/labs/security/inject-k8s-secrets-vault.md

     postgresql://db-readonly-user:db-secret-password@postgres:5432/wizard
     ```

+## Conclusion

+Congrats, you have completed the lab!
 You launched Vault and the injector service with the Vault Helm chart.
 Learn more about the Vault Helm chart by reading the [documentation](https://developer.hashicorp.com/vault/docs/platform/k8s), exploring the [project source code](https://github.com/hashicorp/vault-helm), reading the blog post announcing the ["Injecting Vault Secrets into Kubernetes Pods via a Sidecar"](https://www.hashicorp.com/blog/injecting-vault-secrets-into-kubernetes-pods-via-a-sidecar), or the documentation for [Agent Sidecar Injector](https://developer.hashicorp.com/vault/docs/platform/k8s/injector)

 Then you deployed several applications to demonstrate how this new injector service retrieves and writes these secrets for the applications to use.
 Explore how pods can retrieve them [directly via network requests](https://developer.hashicorp.com/vault/tutorials/kubernetes/kubernetes-minikube-consul) or secrets [mounted on ephemeral volumes](https://developer.hashicorp.com/vault/tutorials/kubernetes/kubernetes-secret-store-driver).